agentrickard/domain/README.txt

     authenticated user who does not have special permissions.

-  - Users who have the 'edit TYPE nodes' permission will be able to edit nodes that do not belong to their subdomain.
+  - Users who have the 'edit TYPE nodes' permission will be able to edit nodes that do not belong to their domain.

 These limitations are due to the permissive nature of node_access().
 If any access rule grants you permission, it cannot be taken away.